ajmalshahabudeen/Python_Machine_Test/README.md

 <h2>Method 3</h2>

 1. Go to [Live server](http://16.171.19.204:8000)
+- Note: This link is HTTP not HTTPS make sure your browser opens it in http://
-Note: some static files could not be loaded.
+- Note: some static files could not be loaded.
 <hr>

 Note: